 Fyler Pond Trail Summary

-I hiked the Fyler Pond Trail on a cold winter morning in early January.
+I hiked the Fyler Pond Trail in early January on a cold winter morning.
 The loops are only about a half-mile, and I knew it would go quickly, but sometimes the little side loop blue-blazed trails are some of the most interesting.
 Often, trails near water sources can hold some old surprises.

 The Fyler Trail is located in Sunny Brook State Park.
 The trail passes through classic hardwood and spruce forest as it takes you by Fyler Pond, which was dug out by an old steam shovel in the 1900s.